Wisconsin Bank Refuses TARP Funds

 ZARROLI: Hansen says his bank, like most, has been hurt by the recession, but it still made money last year.
 Had the bank taken TARP funds, the costs would've been considerable.
 For one thing, it would've had to pay the government a 5 percent dividend in pretax income.

-Representative BARNEY FRANK (Democrat, Massachusetts; Chairman, Financial Services Committee): It is setting some rules about what is and isn't appropriate.
+BARNEY FRANK: It is setting some rules about what is and isn't appropriate.
 I don't regard the denial of a bonus for someone who's making millions of dollars and whose institution is benefiting from taxpayer funding as a punishment.
 If they don't like it, they can give the money back.

 ZARROLI: But bank analyst Nancy Bush says giving the money back is harder than it sounds.
 First, the government practically forced big banks to take TARP money, even those that didn't need it, to get more capital flowing into the banking system.
 Bush says banks that try to get out of the program worry they'll get on regulators' bad side.

-Ms. NANCY BUSH (Bank Analyst): It would be sort of like a black mark.
+NANCY BUSH: It would be sort of like a black mark.
 Should you wish to do something in the future, say, a deal that your regulator might not look upon it kindly if you have not, you know, played well with the other children.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.